 Changes in the net pension liability not included in pension expense are reported as deferred outflows of resources or deferred inflows of resources.
 Employer contributions made subsequent to the measurement date of the net pension liability are reported as deferred outflows of resources.
-Deferred outflows of resources and deferred inflows of resources are also determined by the difference in actual and expected liability experience and projected and actual return on investments, respectively.
+Deferred outflows of resources and deferred inflows of resources are also determined by the difference in actual and expected liability experience, projected and actual return on investments, deferred amounts from changes in the Authority's proportionate share, and differences between the Authority's contributions and its proportionate share of the total employer contributions to the plan.
 Deferred outflows of resources and deferred inflows of resources also include deferred losses and deferred gains on bond refundings, respectively.